Thursday, October 27, 2016

 Viewed in theaters: October 12, 2016

 I read the book this movie is based on a month ago and I figured out who the person was behind the mystery pretty early on, even before there's a small clue given.
 I don't want to brag, but whenever I watched an episode of CSI, nine times out of ten, I would always guess the murderer right.
 It's just this gift I have, you could say!
 Don't worry, I will give a huge spoiler warning before I get to that part.
 The book and this movie definitely had a Gone Girl vibe to them, though it didn't quite live up to that one.
 Both are mysteries and both involve highly unlikeable characters.
 I am glad I read the book just so I would be prepared to hate all the characters!
 The book revolves around three female characters who take turns narrating the story.
 There's the titular Girl on the Train, Rachel Watson (Emily Blunt).
 She is at the lowest of the low.
-Her husband left her for a woman he was having an affair with about two years ago, she lost her job due to her excessive drinking, and she passes the house she used to live in while riding the train into Manhattan.
+Her husband left her for a woman he was having an affair with about two years ago and she lost her job due to her excessive drinking.
 All she does all day is drink and sit on benches and look at statues.
 In the book, she really lets her looks go and gained a bunch of weight since her husband left her.
 There are scenes in the movie where she looks pretty terrible, but I never got the impression she got as bad as she did in the book, appearance wise.
 Some male characters pull a Donald Trump and say some pretty nasty things about her looks, but that's not in the movie.
 She lives with a friend, Cathy, (Laura Prepon) who has let her stay for two years even though Rachel said she would only be there for a couple weeks.
 In the book, Cathy does kick her out, but that never happens in the movie.
 She has more of a bigger role in the book.

 The woman Rachel's ex-husband, Tom (Justin Theroux) left her for is Anna (Rebecca Ferguson), a beautiful blond.
 Now in the book, she was a complete conceited bitch.
 While she still comes over as pretty unlikeable in the movie, I think they made her a little more sympathetic in the movie than she is in the book.
 Tom and Anna now live in the house with their one year old daughter, Evie.
 It's the same house that Tom and Rachel used to live in when they were married and Rachel passes by it every day on her commute into the city and it makes her livid to see her ex having a new life with another woman, especially since they have a child and Tom and Rachel wanted to have a baby, but she was never able to conceive and that caused her to start drinking which therefore started their fighting and Tom cheating on her.
 Rachel's drinking got so bad that she was quite violent and we see flashbacks of her smashing a mirror and threatening to cut her husband with one of the broken pieces.
 We also see that her husband lost his job because she threw a plate of deviled eggs across the wall at a party his boss was having at his house